Cocaine can be detectable in saliva tests for 24 to 48hrs, blood tests up to one day, urine tests 1 to 4 days, and hair tests up to 90 days.

 Hair Samples in Drug Testing

-Hair drug tests can detect benzoylecgonine months after use, regardless of use.
+A hair drug test can detect benzoylecgonine months after use, regardless of use.

 The keratin in your hair is a biological record of what was in your body as your hair grows.
 When you take any drug, trace amounts of it usually appear in your hair.
 Sometimes, the hair will retain trace amounts of drugs until it falls out or gets cut.

-Drug tests that examine hair follicles can detect drugs months after ingestion.
+Drug tests that examine hair follicles can detect cocaine months after ingestion.
 So, cocaine can stay in your system for much, much longer than a couple of days.

 Professional Help for Cocaine Abuse

 Repeated cocaine use can cause dependence, addiction, and other negative consequences.
-For more information on how to get professional treatment for cocaine abuse, give us a call at anytime.(855) 713-7262
+For more information on how to get professional treatment for cocaine abuse, give us a call at anytime.GET HELP NOW

 How Long Do the Effects of Cocaine Last?